Nurses and FMLA: how to request leave, protect your job, and navigate the process

 For foreseeable leave (planned surgery, prenatal care, scheduled treatment), give 30 days’ notice when possible.
 For unexpected situations, notify your employer “as soon as practicable” – the same or next business day is the standard.

 Step 3: Get your healthcare provider to complete the certification.
-You have 15 calendar days to return the completed medical certification.
+You have at least 15 calendar days to return the completed medical certification.
 Your provider does not need to include your specific diagnosis on the form – only a description of the condition that meets the serious health condition criteria, and an expected duration.

 Step 5: Return from leave.
 If your leave was for your own serious health condition, your employer may require a fitness-for-duty certification before you return.
 This must be limited to the health condition that caused the leave.